SonarSoftwareInc/poller-v1/README.md

 --

-**Ubuntu 18.04 is not recommended, but in case you've crossed the rubicon and you're commited, follow the instructions below to get the poller working.**
+**Ubuntu 18.04 is not recommended, but in case you've crossed the rubicon and you're committed, follow the instructions below to get the poller working.**

 Add the following lines to `/etc/apt/sources.list`

-`deb http://security.ubuntu.com/ubuntu xenial-security main universe` `deb http://security.ubuntu.com/ubuntu xenial-security main`
+`deb http://security.ubuntu.com/ubuntu xenial-security main universe`

+`deb http://security.ubuntu.com/ubuntu xenial-security main`

 Then run